lzenner/framedagain/framedagain/readme.framedagain.english.txt

 * K4thos: for EET - even though it's not required for this mod, I just really like EET
 * DavidW: for the lovely macros included in alter_script.tpa as well as guidance on encapsulation and immutability
 * Grammarsalad, subtledoctor, grodrigues, Mike1072, and jastey: for the ideas, guidance and help on the tool that provides proper and upper case player1 pronouns (cases.tpa)
+* Endarire: for prompting me to think about how to handle the loss of the dagger
 * Bubb and CamDawg - LOVE YOU FOREVER!!!
 I mean it.
 Forevah!
+* jastey: for everything you've done and continue to do. :)
 * The folks at The Gibberlings Three forums: for never failing to answer my many many questions

 ------------------------------------------------------------------------